 Heat pump dryers work by recycling the hot air created to dry clothes.
 This does make them more efficient in terms of using less energy but it does mean they often have to run for longer (slightly less energy efficient – though not much for most models) but it is worth bearing in mind if time is of the essence for you.

-The cheapest heat-pump dryer stocked by Currys is the BEKO DHY7340W Heat Pump Tumble Dryer which costs £349 but has an A++ rating.
+The cheapest heat-pump dryer stocked by Currys BEKO DTBP8001W 8 kg Heat Pump Tumble Dryer which costs £308.98 and has an A+ rating.

 In this example the heat pump dryer is £179 more than the vented dryer to buy new, but is £44 a year more expensive to run so it would take just over 4 years for the machine to start saving you money.